ALVAROPING1/Trailmakers-LogicBlocksGuide/Logic Blocks Guide.md

 ### Angle Sensor

 Angle sensors measure the angle of the block relative to the direction of highest slope of the plane defined by the square faces of the block.
+They have a display which shows the currently measured angle, with a blue section representing the activation threshold and an output arrow representing the angle.
+The arrow will always try to point up no matter the orientation of the block (will point in the direction of highest slope of the plane it is in).

 Its settings are shown in figure \ref{fig:SensorAngle} and are as follows: